Table of contents

 FAQs About HTML <pre> Tag

-A: The <pre> tag is used to display preformatted text, where the spaces, line breaks, and other formatting are preserved exactly as written in the source code.
+The pre tag is used to display preformatted text where spaces and line breaks are preserved exactly as written in the HTML code.

-Q3: Can I style the content inside the <pre> tag?
+Q2: Can I style text inside the pre tag?

 HTML